 Interestingly, while Jacob and Elizabeth Harder owned quite a bit of land, including valuable town lots in Franklin, Tennessee, neither of them are listed as holding slaves on any census or tax list.
 It appears that they wisely chose to invest in real estate instead.

 This may not have been simply a financial decision, they may have actually been anti-slavery.
 At least two of their sons, John Lafayette Harder and Alvis Snodgrass Harder both served on the Union side in the Civil War.
-And while their daughter, Marinda Harder, my 3rd great-grandmother, married into a slaveholding family, her husband, James Logan Shaw, was a blacksmith who left no record of slaveholding that I have found.
+And their daughter, Marinda Harder, my 3rd great-grandmother, married James Logan Shaw, a blacksmith, who left no record of slaveholding that I have found.